JITHINDSK1/DSE-DBD-Lab/README.md

 Name: Jithin
 No: 2520030508

-- Weekly assignments or skill stuff will be in the `Weekly Assignments` folder.
+- Weekly assignments will be in the `Weekly Assignments` folder.